Fundamental Limits of Deep Learning-Based Binary Classifiers Trained with Hinge Loss: Computer Experiments

-the numerical results for BPSK detectors that are based on trained FNNs with ReLU and Tanh activation are provided in Tables \ref{computer_experiment_results_I_for_FNNs} and \ref{computer_experiment_results_II_for_FNNs}.
-As can be seen in those tables (like the ReLU FNN-based BPSK detectors from Section \ref{subsubsec: testing_results_ReLU_FNNs}), BPSK detectors that are based on FNNs with ReLU and Tanh activation and trained with hinge loss and \texttt{Adam} fail to learn optimum BPSK detection for any SNR.
-This result is affirmed by our developed theory, as highlighted below.
+The numerical results for BPSK detectors based on FNNs with ReLU and Tanh activation are provided in Tables \ref{computer_experiment_results_I_for_FNNs} and \ref{computer_experiment_results_II_for_FNNs}.
+As seen in those tables, BPSK detectors based on FNNs -- with ReLU and Tanh activation -- trained with hinge loss and \texttt{Adam} fail to learn optimum BPSK detection for any SNR.